phalcon-orphanage/docs/en/reference/tutorial.rst

 Bootstrap
 ^^^^^^^^^
 The first file you need to create is the bootstrap file.
-This file is very important; since it serves as the base of your application, giving you controll of all aspects of it.
+This file is very important; since it serves as the base of your application, giving you control of all aspects of it.
 In this file you can implement initialization of components as well as application behavior.

 Now we'll use the tools provided by the framework to implement MVC architecture with Phalcon.
 The `Phalcon_Controller_Front <../api/Phalcon_Controller_Front.html>`_ will easily allow us to request the MVC flow.
 This class automatically will instantiate Phalcon classes required to initialize the MVC.
 The public/index.php file should look like: